Common Water Damage Signs: My Air Conditioner’s Leaking! Banner

 Common Signs of Water Damage

 Air conditioner leaks are not always preventable; regularly keeping an eye out for signs of water damage is the only way to know there’s an issue.
 Water damage signs on wood flooring include peeling and warping.
-Water damage on carpet can breed a lot of bacteria, as well as put a lot of moisture into the air.
-Any type of water damage can travel to the rest of your home if not managed right away, and can leak all the way through your flooring.
-Peeling paint on walls, water dripping from the ceiling if your unit is placed in the attic, or discoloration on walls are all very common signs of water damage and need to be investigated right away.
+Water damage on the carpet can breed a lot of bacteria, as well as put a lot of moisture into the air.
+Any water damage can travel to the rest of your home if not managed right away, and can leak all the way through your flooring.
+Peeling paint on walls, water dripping from the ceiling if your unit is placed in the attic, or discoloration on walls are all very common signs of water damage and must be investigated immediately.

 Water Damage Leads to Mold Damage

-You can make sure water damage to your Santa Rosa home can be mitigated properly.
+You can make sure water damage to your Santa Rosa home can be adequately mitigated.
 Immediately turn off and unplug your air conditioner, if applicable.
 Mop up any excess water you can with towels and a shop vacuum.
-West Coast Fire & Water can help with the drying process, as well as prevention of further water damage and mold.
+West Coast Fire & Water can help with the drying process, and prevent further water damage and mold.

 We can also help with filing an insurance claim for water damage!
-However, keep in mind that most insurance companies don’t cover damage due to negligence.
+However, remember that most insurance companies don’t cover damage due to negligence.
 If you knew your air conditioner was leaking for a very long time, or there are signs of prolonged damage, faulty installation, or using an old or expired unit, the claim most likely will not be covered.
-Always make sure your home is insured against water damage; this is the most common type of damage to homes and businesses and no matter how much home maintenance you perform, it is not always preventable.
+Always ensure your home is insured against water damage; this is the most common type of damage to homes and businesses, and no matter how much home maintenance you perform, it is not always preventable.